-I have determined that it is within the discretionary authority of the Chief of Engineers to approve this reallocation as the Recommended Plan.
+I have determined it is within the discretionary authority of the Chief of Engineers to approve this reallocation as the Recommended Plan.
 The plan will not seriously affect Philpott Lake's authorized project purposes or involve any major structural or operational changes.
 A draft Finding of No Significant Impact (FONSI) is provided with this report.

-If approved, HCPSA will reimburse the Federal Treasury for the capitalized cost of storage in the amount of \$463,038 per annum, which includes a proportional share (3.58 percent) of joint annual OMRR&R costs for lake operations.
+If approved, HCPSA will reimburse the Federal Treasury for the capitalized cost of storage in the amount of \$541,000 per annum, which includes a proportional share (3.58 percent) of joint annual OMRR&R costs for lake operations.
 Similarly, HCPSA will enter into a Water Storage Agreement with the USACE.
-A draft agreement can be found in Appendix J.

-Benjamin A. Bennett Colonel, EN Commanding
+Benjamin A. Bennett Colonel, U.S. Army District Commander